Last updated on March 12th, 2022.

 Check out this post to learn how to toast pecans.

-A while back, I shared this Candied cashews recipe and since then I learned that there are many ways to upgrade any type of nuts.
+A while back, I shared this Candied cashews recipe and since then I learned that there are many ways to upgrade any type of nuts (including Chocolate covered pecans and Honey Roasted Cashews).
 Especially when it comes to these amazing nuts hence: Candied pecans.
 In fact, there are as many recipes as there are names, and candied pecans on stovetop is just one.
 Many of you might know it as caramelized pecans, fried pecans, sautéed pecans, sugar coated nuts, glazed, and even pan-fry nuts.

 So, if you ever wondered “what can I do with pecans?”, if you always wanted to know how to make caramelized pecans, or maybe even wondered how to glaze pecans for salads? then here is the ultimate easy recipe for you, all you need is a wide pan or a skillet, a stovetop, and 10 minutes.